Our Governance

 Conflict of Interest Policy

 We maintain a Conflict of Interest Policy to ensure that Board decisions are made solely in the best interest of the organization and its mission.
-Directors must disclose any potential conflicts and recuse themselves from related decision-making.
+Directors must disclose any potential conflicts of interest and recuse themselves from any related decision-making.

 A copy of our Conflict of Interest Policy is available upon request.